lilaq-project/lilaq-project.github.io/docs/tutorials/01-styling-and-themes.md

-## How to create a theme
+## Creating a custom preset or theme

-If you know that all of your diagrams will use logarithmic scaling on the $x$-axis, you set this up at the start of the document instead of repeating `xscale: "log"` for each diagram:
+Suppose that all of our diagrams will use logarithmic scaling on the $x$-axis.
+We could set this up at the start of the document instead of repeating `xscale: "log"` for each diagram:

 ```typ
 #show: lq.set-diagram(xscale: "log")